String processing¶

 See also: ends_with()

-Returns a copy of the string where each code point has been converted to lower case.
+Returns a copy of the string where each character has been converted to lower case.

 See also: to_upper()

-Returns a copy of the string where each code point has been converted to upper case.
+Returns a copy of the string where each character has been converted to upper case.

 See also: to_lower()